Skip to content

 Probate is necessary when the estate’s value exceeds $75,000 or involves complex assets.
 The court oversees the transfer of the vehicle title as part of the estate distribution.

-For smaller estates under $75,000 or those with a Transfer on Death Deed, probate can be bypassed, simplifying the vehicle title transfer to the designated beneficiary or heir.
+For smaller estates under $75,000 or those with a Transfer on Death Deed, probate can be bypassed.
+This simplifies the vehicle title transfer to the designated beneficiary or heir.

 What Documents Are Needed to Transfer a Car Title in Texas?